 Fula American Family Community

 From 1668 to 1829, 145,000 people were shipped from the slave trading port at St. Louis, Senegal.
 From 1668 to 1843, 126,000 people were shipped from the slave trading port of Bissau on the coast of modern-day Guinea Bissau, West Africa.
 These are the lands where Fula/Fulani people were living.
 From these two slave trading ports, 6,400 people were brought to the Gulf Coast, 10,000 people were brought to the port at Charleston, South Carolina, 4,500 people were brought to Chesapeake, and 1,400 people were brought to New York.
+In addition, 85,800 people were brought to the Islands of the West Indies.

 Our Mission